AuroraDysis/Einstein.jl/README.md

 This package is a high-performance suite designed to compute arbitrary-precision solutions for partial differential equations (PDEs) in general relativity.
 It includes the following numerical methods:

 - Chebyshev collocation at Chebyshev points of the first and second kinds
-- Finite difference method [WIP]
+- Finite difference method
-- Rectangular collocation at Chebyshev points of the second kind (TODO)
+- Rectangular collocation
-- Ultraspherical method (TODO)
+- Ultraspherical spectral method [TODO]
-- Ultraspherical rectangular pseudospectral method (TODO)
+- Ultraspherical rectangular collocation [TODO]

 Although the ChebyshevSuite is inspired by algorithms from [Chebfun](https://github.com/chebfun/chebfun), it has been extensively enhanced in this package to optimize performance and enable arbitrary-precision calculations.